 At the time, the beets seemed like a good idea.
-Precooked and vacuum-packed, the big package of reasonably priced organic veggies beckoned to me from the refrigerator case at Costco.
+Precooked and vacuum-packed, the package of reasonably priced organic veggies beckoned to me from the refrigerator case at Costco.
 I tossed them in my cart, envisioning all the nourishing salads and other healthy meals I’d make for myself.
 But most of those beets eventually ended up in the trash, not on my plate.
 I’d seriously overestimated my enthusiasm for the root vegetable.
 I did eat some of them, but once opened, the contents of the individual packets quickly turned moldy.
 Soon the remaining beets got pushed to the back of the fridge, where they languished way past their expiration date.

 1. Name brand clothing

 Some people swear by Costco’s Kirkland brand underwear and socks, but the name brand clothing sold at the discount retailer isn’t always a bargain.
-Savvy shoppers know that much of the designer clothing and accessories sold at outlet stores and malls is specifically made for those outlets.
+Savvy shoppers know much of the designer clothing and accessories sold at outlet stores and malls is specifically made for those outlets.
 The same is true for Costco.

-“Beware that whenever you see name brand clothing or shoes at Costco, they are often made specifically for the warehouse club and are of lesser quality,” according to Kyle James of Rather Be Shopping.
+“Beware that whenever you see name brand clothing or shoes at Costco, they are often made specifically for the warehouse club and are of lesser quality,” said Kyle James of Rather Be Shopping.
 In other words, don’t snap something up just because it has a designer label slapped on it.
 The good news?
 Costco’s generous return policy means you won’t be stuck with a dud if you change your mind after you get the garment home.

 2. Large quantities of produce

 Costco sells more organic produce than Whole Foods, but just because a bag of Brussels sprouts or bananas is cheap doesn’t mean it’s a good deal.
 If your family can eat all that food before it starts to go mushy, great.
 But too often, produce ends up in the trash.
 Roughly 25% of the fruits and vegetables we buy are tossed in the garbage bin, according to a study by University of Arizona researchers.
-Overall, food waste costs the typical American household $590 per year.
+Overall, food waste costs the typical American household about $590 per year.

 “You should only purchase the quantity of food that you and your family can consume,” Jeremy Kranowitz, the executive director of Sustainable America, told The Cheat Sheet in 2015.
-“Purchasing a big sack of sweet potatoes rather than just a few individual ones may be less expensive on a per potato basis, but if you end up throwing out half of the sack, you are worse off economically,” he explained.
+“Purchasing a big sack of sweet potatoes rather than just a few individual ones may be less expensive on a per potato basis, but if you end up throwing out half of the sack, you are worse off economically.”

 3. Printer paper